 These Cinnamon Drop Biscuits with Eggnog Glaze are a melt-in-your-mouth, Christmas morning-worthy breakfast!
-Ok, you can have them at anytime really though.
+Ok, you can have them at any time really!

 This is it, friends!
 The last recipe of 2017 that I will be posting on the blog.
 I wanted it to be a special one that I could imagine you sharing with your family on Christmas morning or a cozy winter day indoors.
 It was inspired by the cinnamon biscuits my mom made for me and my siblings as kiddos, AND the cinnamon biscuits my dad would pick up for us from Bojangles when he treated mom to a morning off!
 I loved both versions as a kid and am happy to have my own now to share with Ryan.
 By the way, he was over-the-moon about these.
 I couldn’t believe how crazy he was about them!
 I have to give him credit for being the hand drizzling the glaze in these pictures – he was an outstanding assistant for this shoot!